Recruiter Accreditation Scheme

 Its purpose is to improve the quality of the qualitative recruitment a brand receives through a supplier, and to help businesses recruit more efficiently throughout all Qualitative Research.

-The scheme is designed for market research companies who are undertaking research recruitment as part of a wider research role.
-Beyond helping companies like VIsion One, it is also recommended for:
+The scheme is designed for market research companies that are undertaking research recruitment as part of a wider research role.
+Beyond helping companies like Vision One, it is also recommended for:

 • Experienced recruiters – the accreditation provides recognition and status